VOICE OF EXPERTS

 The need of the hour

 Thanks to readily available information, customers today are knowledgeable and are spoilt for choice.
-Cost-Price is becoming easily deducible for purchase decisions, leading to commoditisation of brands leaving no clear competitive advantage.
+Cost-Price is becoming easily deducible for purchase decisions.
+This leads to commoditisation of brands leaving no clear competitive advantage.

 A compelling competitive advantage for brands is a direct function of how every brand brings various initiatives together to create stories for their customers.
 The only sustainable retail brands today are the ones who have positioned their brands as synonymous to the experience they provide.